cmdoret/Acastellanii_genome_analysis/README.md

 * dnaglider
 * MCScanX

-Additionally, the input data must be provided (annotations, genomes, )
+The input data (genomes, annotations, ...) are downloaded automatically from Zenodo when executing the pipeline.

 ## Usage

  The analyses are separated into distinct workflows in the `rules` directory.